jaredpalmer/formik-effect/README.md

 **Note: this has peer dependencies of `prop-types`, `react`, and `formik` (obvs)**

+## The Problem

+Formik is an uncontrolled component.
+However, there are times when you want to trigger a side effect based on a state change.
+By design, Formik does not expose a prop for you to do this because I'm terrified as to how it would be abused--it encourages people to attempt to "sync" Formik's state in elsewhere (cough like in a Redux store cough cough).
+Anyways, please don't do that.
+You never ever ever ever want to store the same state in 2 places in a React application because it is almost impossible to keep them in sync unless you are a goddamn jedi.
+You may think it's working, and high five a teammate, but you are a just a lifecycle method away from lots and lots of pain and I can guarantee you are not considering all the edge cases.
+Sooooo....

+**SAY IT WITH ME:**

+**"I WILL NOT USE THIS TO STORE FORMIK STATE ELSEWHERE IN MY APP."**
+**"I WILL NOT USE THIS TO STORE FORMIK STATE ELSEWHERE IN MY APP."**
+**"I WILL NOT USE THIS TO STORE FORMIK STATE ELSEWHERE IN MY APP."**

-# Basic Usage
+## Basic Usage

 Import the `<Effect >` component and put it inside any Formik form.
 It renders `null`!
-Pass it an `onChange()` function and it will be called whenever your Formik form updates.
+Pass it an `onChange()` function and it will be called whenever your Formik form's state updates.

 ```js
 import React from 'react'